IowaDave/Thermistors/README.md

 where $M_{ADC} < 1023$

 ### Calculate a Temperature
-The example code operates wityh a different set of Big Three constants as follows:
+The example code operates with a customized set of Big Three constants, for reasons explained below.
+Their values are:

 1. $T_{REF}$, the selected reference temperature, &ndash;10&#8451;,
 2. $R_{REF}$, the resistance at the reference temperature, 57670 Ohms, from Table 2,
 3. Beta, calculated to be 3936 for the range &ndash;10&#8451; to 30&#8451;,

-It calculates a temperature $T_{TEMP}$ from the measured resistance, $R_{TEMP}$, as follows.
+The temperature $T_{TEMP}$ being sensed by the thermistor is calculated from the measured resistance, $R_{TEMP}$, as follows.

 ```math
 \frac{1}{T_{TEMP}} = \left(\frac{1}{T_{REF}}